TEETH CLEANING IN HOUSTON, TX

 Some dental and oral health problems can only be seen with X-Rays.
 X-Rays allow for hygienists to look for cavities, tooth decay and other signs of damage in the mouth that can’t be seen with the naked eye.

 A dental hygienist will use a syringe in order to administer local anesthetics to patients who need to be numbed.
-Local anesthetics are frequently used before deep cleanings as well as for patients who have a notably low pain tolerance.
+Local anesthetics are frequently used before deep cleanings as well as for patients who have a particularly low pain tolerance.

 Overall, the primary duty of a dental hygienist is to help patients cultivate and maintain good oral health through regular cleanings and treatments, as well as through advice and education.